ericsonga/APCSAReview/_sources/Unit8-2DArray/topic-8-2-2D-array-loops-Day1.rst

    :language: java
    :autograde: unittest

    What does the following code do?
 Add another row of numbers to the matrix.
 Will the loops traverse this row too?
+Use the CodeLens button to trace through the code.
 Note that an array can be passed in as an argument to a method.
    ~~~~
    public class Test1
    {